richkuz/schema-tools/README.md

 Breaking changes (does not require a reindex, but still treated as breaking)
 - Removing fields
 - Narrowing fields
-  - ignore_above
+  - ignore_above (breaking when decreasing, non-breaking when increasing)
-  - Date format
+  - Date format (breaking when removing formats, non-breaking when adding formats)
   - term_vector
   - Copy from multiple fields to single field
   - Disabling object fields